The Best Slow Juicers In The World – Part 2

 What’s New For Low Speed Masticating Juicers?

-If you want to skip the TL;DR, these juicers below are equal best performers and we’ll go into further details about the subtler differences between the models in the rest of the article:
+If you want to skip the TL;DR, these juicers below are our best performers and we’ll go into further details about the subtler differences between the models in the rest of the article:

 South Korea continues to squeeze out the rest of the world in cold press masticating juicer technology, with two factories still clearly standing out in terms of overall juicer performance.
 And, unfortunately, China continues to lead the world in producing second rate imitations of this juicer format.
 Nothing has changed there then.
 The Korean-made brands often come at a significantly higher price but there is no doubt that this initial outlay is easily more than recovered over the life of the juicer, when you take into account the cost of wasted ingredients with cheaper models from Chinese factories.
 What you usually get with low priced slow juicers is more pulp dumped into your juice, which gives a false impression of high juice yields.
 But we don’t like sludgy juice.
 So how can you tell which brands are likely to underperform?
 At the moment there are only a few brands available in the UK which originate from the world’s leading manufacturers, so by process of elimination you can more or less assume that all the rest are from China and therefore generally offer inferior performance.

-Since we last wrote about this topic, the actual end results from the best available slow juicers haven’t really changed.
-We think this could be because the design limitations of this juicer format have now been reached.
-So what we are seeing are incremental improvements in the experience of living with these juicers as the different brands try to win us over.
-Some of these improvements are genuine, while some others look more like marketing gimmicks.
+Since we last wrote about this topic, the actual end results from the best available slow juicers haven’t really changed a great deal.
+We think this could be because the design limitations of this juicer format have now been more or less reached.
+So what we are seeing are incremental improvements in the experience of living with these juicers as the different brands try to win us over, and possibly a tiny amount more juice yield.
+Some of these improvements are worthwhile, while some others look a bit more like marketing fluff.

 Extra large feed chutes on vertical slow juicers (also known as cold press juicers) were invented by the Kuvings factory and a version of this was available on one of last years winners, the Omega MMV.
-This large feed chute is one of the most plagiarised technologies found in Chinese slow juicers and in our experience you’ll do well to avoid all the examples from the land of copy products.
+This large feed chute format is one of the most plagiarised technologies found in Chinese made slow juicers where they seem less bothered by patent issues.
+In our experience you’ll do well to avoid all the examples from the land of copy products.
 The Kuvings/NUC versions are far superior and for many people this bigger feed option has become a must have feature on any juicer.
 While offering the greater convenience of reduced chopping of ingredients – with apples being able to be juiced whole – the straight versions of these larger chutes had to pass safety standards because they were wide enough for small hands.
 To avoid the possibility of injury the factories had to partly block the feed tube at the bottom with a protruding fin.
 This in turn meant that feeding whole apples required a firm push past this fin to get the fruit into the juicing mechanism (smaller ingredients could fall either side of the protrusion).
-The concept of the ‘self-feeding’ nature of vertical single auger juicers was slightly compromised by this, so Kuvings came up with the ‘flip gate lid’ concept.
+The concept of the ‘self-feeding’ nature of vertical single auger juicers was slightly compromised by this, so Kuvings came up with the ‘flip gate lid’ concept for new models.